Hackney Carriage and Private Hire Enforcement

 Education campaigns at pubs and clubs regarding the Law.

-Targetting Universities and colleges to get our message across.
+Targeting Universities and colleges to get our message across.

 Utilising other enforcement agencies such as parking attendants and traffic wardens.